squigglykip/Script-Task-Scheduler/README.md

 # Task Scheduler

-A lightweight Python-based task scheduler that runs in the background and executes Python scripts at specified times.
+A lightweight Python-based task scheduler that runs in the background and executes scripts at specified times.

 ## Features